STE-QUEST -- Space Time Explorer and QUantum Equivalence principle Space Test: The 2022 medium-class mission concept: STE-QUEST science

-This proposal is built upon a White Paper submitted to the ESA Voyage-2050 call~\cite{Battelier2021}, whose main science objective was a test of the Universality of Free Fall (UFF) and the Einstein Equivalence Principle (EEP)\footnote{Generally UFF (also known as the Weak Equivalence Principle, WEP) is considered as one of the three fundamental sub-principles of EEP \cite{Will2018}, the other two being Local Lorentz Invariance and Local Position Invariance.
+The present proposal builds upon a White Paper submitted to the ESA Voyage-2050 call~\cite{Battelier2021}, whose main science objective was a test of the Universality of Free Fall (UFF) and the Einstein Equivalence Principle (EEP)\footnote{Generally UFF (also known as the Weak Equivalence Principle, WEP) is considered as one of the three fundamental sub-principles of EEP~\cite{Will2018}, the other two being Local Lorentz Invariance and Local Position Invariance.
 In this proposal we are mostly concerned with UFF so ``EEP'' will in general refer to that, unless explicitly stated otherwise.} using ultracold atoms in quantum superposition states.
-STE-QUEST offers a sensitivity about three orders of magnitude beyond the best existing result obtained by the MICROSCOPE space mission~\cite{MICROSCOPE:2022doy}, see also~\cite{Touboul2017}.
+STE-QUEST offers a sensitivity about three orders of magnitude beyond the best existing result obtained by the MICROSCOPE space mission in 2017 ~\cite{Touboul2017} (only two orders of magnitude after publication of the last MICROSCOPE results of Ref. ~\cite{Touboul2022}).
 Other science goals are accessible with the same instrument.
-One is the search for the effects on atomic properties of coherent waves of Dark Matter fields, and another is to test the foundations of quantum mechanics by probing mechanisms for the collapse of the Quantum-Mechanical wave function that have been motivated by models of quantum gravity and the measurement problem.
-Each of these STE-QUEST objectives has the potential to revolutionise our understanding of physics and the Universe, or advance significantly our knowledge about the validity of our best current theories and models at the most fundamental level.
+One is the search for the effects of coherent waves of Dark Matter fields on atomic properties, and another is to test the foundations of quantum mechanics by probing mechanisms for the collapse of the Quantum-Mechanical wave function that have been motivated by models of quantum gravity and the measurement problem.
+Each of these STE-QUEST objectives has the potential to revolutionize our understanding of physics and the Universe, or advance significantly our knowledge about the validity of our best current theories and models at the most fundamental level.